abragad/wp-bsky-autoposter/README.md

 - The output will be: `#market-analysis #investments`

 The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).

+## Link Tracking

+The plugin supports UTM parameter tracking for analytics.
+You can:
+- Enable/disable link tracking
+- Configure UTM parameters (source, medium, campaign, term, content)
+- Use {id} and {slug} placeholders in parameter values
+- Suggested default values: source=bsky, medium=social, campaign=feed

+This helps you track traffic coming from Bluesky in your analytics tools.

 ## Requirements